cse264/final-project-f24-kez226/README.md

 # Final Project

-## Due Last day of Class
-## First report due Monday Oct 28, 2024

-### Build a web app in a team of 4-5
+## PopCorn Path
+## Ivory Le (Frontend), Bernice Wong (Backend), Ken Zhu (Backend)

+### With our amazing definitely not Netflix dupe application, you can find your popcorn filled path to great movies!

+To install our project, simply clone our code and npm install.

+To connect to our database, use the following uri in a .env file in the backend folder MONGODB_URI = mongodb+srv://kez226:JdA7rk4PQr4DIVQb@finalproject.w7qwd.mongodb.net/?retryWrites=true&w=majority&appName=FinalProject

+To connect the frontend, use the following API key in a .env file in site folder REACT_APP_TMDB_API_KEY=cefe3c4f5fc23deb5a31c524163edcce

+### Now you are ready to hop on the PopCorn Path!
+Simply call npm run in your terminal

+To test user capabilities, navigate your way to our login screen and create a new user.
+To test admin capabilities, use the login credentials person1@gmail.com and password person1.

 ### Requirements:
-* Must have user accounts and different user roles (like user/Admin, free/paid, etc)
+* Must have user accounts and different user roles: user/Admin
-* Must use a database (you choose)
+* Must use a database: MongoDB Atlas
-* Must have interactive UI (of any kind)
+* Must have interactive UI
-* Must use a library or framework not discussed/used in class
+* Must use a library or framework not discussed/used in class: mongoose
-* Must use an outside REST API in some way (Outside as in external, like the Reddit API, etc)
+* Must use an outside REST API in some way: https://developer.themoviedb.org/reference/intro/getting-started

-* Feel free to build off other projects and frameworks.
-For example [https://github.com/sahat/hackathon-starter] is a great starter project that you can build on top of.

-### Instructions
-Build your team and write a document describing your application to me by Monday Oct 28, 2024.
-Email this document to me and the TA for this course (Xinhui Chen xic721@lehigh.edu)  I will approve your web application idea.
-In your paper, include:
-* the name of your application
-* Name and roles of all your team members
-* its functionality (how does it meet each of the requirements listed above - list each requirement along with your will fulfill it)
-* user story/use case (what happens when a user visits your application, what can they do, etc)
-* technical design (what is your tech stack)

-### Final deliverable due end of the semester:
-* Codebase in Github Repo
-* README describing your project, with all the information outlined above (team members, application name, description, etc).
-You will also include detailed instructions of how to install and run your application, and what API keys, databases, etc are needed to run your application.
-* Final Presentation and Demo
-  * You will prepare a 5 minute presentation and demo of your application in class during the last week of classes